 #6) How did you prepare for the interview after submitting your ISB PGP program application?
 What all steps did you take to prepare yourself for the interview?

 In my application, I made sure to provide a comprehensive overview of my professional journey, highlighting my contributions to various critical projects that I have been a part of at different levels of the hierarchy.
 Along with that, I emphasized my avid interest in global events, which I nourish by actively participating in a specially curated community that conducts bi-weekly discussions on diverse subjects such as History, Economics, and most notably, Geopolitics.

-Furthermore, Anshul, my mentor, imparted valuable advice on the art of interview, which was of immense help in curbing my tendency to over-explain.
+Furthermore, my mentor imparted valuable advice on the art of interview, which was of immense help in curbing my tendency to over-explain.
 He taught me the significance of cultivating a sense of curiosity while keeping things concise and to the point.

 #7) What questions were asked to you during the ISB PGP interview?

 Question 1 Please tell me about yourself.
 Question 2 Multiple questions regarding my job switch from Company A to Company B and further to Company C Follow up questions - Reason for switching - Highlights of your role

 - Were these switches deliberate - Your role at EY is boring compared to real estate, is that so ? - Managerial options explored

 Since you worked in a motor racing club, any recent highlights from F1 racing?